 Standardized tests (SAT and/or ACT) are not required for transfer admission, but can be helpful.
 If you are currently a first-year student or sophomore in a four-year college or university and you enrolled immediately after secondary school, we recommend that you send the results of standardized testing, if those scores are not already included on your secondary school transcript.

 Note: If you are a U.S. veteran applicant, please consult our U.S. veteran page for specialized information on standardized testing guidelines.

 Students with exceptional accomplishments in specific areas may wish to submit additional information for consideration.
 This optional material is neither required nor necessary and should be submitted only if the applicant has achieved at an exceptionally high level.

 Are you an international student?
-Be sure to check out our special information pages for international students applicants.
+Be sure to check out our special information pages for international student applicants.

 Are you an undocumented student?
 Be sure to check out our special information pages for undocumented and DACA-designated applicants.

-If you are a U.S. veteran, a community college student, a homeschooled student, or an undocumented student, please see the relevant special information pages for additional guidance on the application process.
+If you are a U.S. veteran, a community college student, a homeschooled student, or an undocumented or DACA-designated student, please see the relevant special information pages for additional guidance on the application process.